muddykat-tech/Artifical-Image-Detection/README.md

-This project is about Artificial Image Detection, hence AID.
+This project is about Artificial Image Detection or AID for short.

 I don't expect much to come of this, as I'm just messing around with CNNs and training, I was curious how well it'd be able to detect things.